Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 `src/generic/MatrixAlgebra.jl`.

-Generic matrices in AbstractAlgebra.jl have type `Generic.MatSpaceElem{T}` for matrices in a matrix space, or `Generic.MatAlgElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
+Generic matrices in AbstractAlgebra.jl have type `Generic.MatSpaceElem{T}` for matrices in a matrix space, or `Generic.MatRingElem{T}` for matrices in a matrix algebra, where `T` is the type of elements of the matrix.
 Internally, generic matrices are implemented using an object wrapping a Julia two dimensional array, though they are not themselves Julia arrays.
 See the file `src/generic/GenericTypes.jl` for details.